smartcontractor/smartponzi-dapp/README.md

 **So Why SmartPonzi?**

-SmartPonzi is essentially a game, you can make money or lose money with it, but more importantly, it should also simulate the financial dynamics of a real world Ponzi scheme and yield very interesting data.
-The informations obtained in the long run will be used for research purposes and shared publicly.
+SmartPonzi is essentially a game, you can make money or lose money with it, but more importantly, it should also simulate the financial dynamics of a real world Ponzi scheme and yield very interesting data in the long run.
+The informations obtained will be used for research purposes and shared publicly.

 **How does SmartPonzi work?**